alyssahernandez/tech-elevator-notes/mar09.md

 *Webserver:* a software program that handles web requests.
 It's different than a web application.
 It can handle returning plain HTML files.
 When a request goes from the laptop to the server, we don't want every application to deal with ports, networking, etc, so there are webservers out there that handle that low-level stuff for us.
 Exists in part to load plain files, but also hosts your web applications.
 - Tomcat : Java
-- Kestvel : .NET Core
+- Kestrel : .NET Core
 - IIS : Microsoft Intermit Information System
-- Apache
+- Apache : open-source
-- Nginy : Open-source C-based server
+- Nginx : Open-source C-based server

 *Cloud:* "cloud-computing" is really just storing your data on someone elses computer
 - Google Drive's cloud storage is really just stored on Google's computers